 Allen Swift: The Man of a Thousand Voices

-At that time Swift had never seen an episode of the Howdy Doody Show, and had no idea that the characters already had voices.
+At that time Swift had never seen an episode of the Howdy Doody Show and had no idea that the characters already had voices.
 When he learned what Allen and LeCornec had done, he knew that he could make the characters sound the same.
-Smith and Muir had no idea that Swift’s specialty was mimicking.
+That one talent of Swift’s that Muir didn’t know about was his ability to mimic.

-Swift took home recordings of Allen and LeCornec doing their characters; and was able to match all but one.
-LeCornec’s Dilly Dally was so unique that Swift couldn’t get it right, and that was one of the reasons the producers rehired LeCornec.
+Taking home recordings of Allen and LeCornec doing their characters, Swift was able to match all of them but one.
+LeCornec’s Dilly Dally was so unique that Swift just couldn’t get it right.
+Because of this, the producers rehired Bill LeCornec.
+With LeCornec back on the show, they not only got the voice of Dilly Dally but Chief Thunderthud was back too.

 After leaving Howdy Doody, Swift would do the voices for the cartoons: Underdog and Tom and Jerry.
 He also appeared as the live character Captain Alan Swift on the Popeye Show from 1956 until 1960, and later Captain Allen on another children’s TV show on WPIX in New York.